errorgorn/errorgorn.github.io/_posts/2025-03-16-Matching-Speedup.md

 Therefore, we have two different but probably very similar ways of proving our claim.

 These last two optimizations are used in [CF1728F](https://codeforces.com/problemset/problem/1728/F), if you want to solve that.

+**EDIT:** Patrik Pavic told me that you can prove this easily since the sets of valid $x$ forms a matroid...